glowkeeper/P3D/docs/labs/week3Session2.md

 _Figure 4: Lamp with a Point Light_

 Save your scene and save your project.
-You will add to this in the lab.
+You will add to this in the next lab.

 ## Useful Links